Applicants who do not meet the qualification criteria

 The recruitment process is selective.
-Applicants, their provided references, and/or others within the applicant's agency may be contacted by OSFM staff, Incident Commanders, and/or IMT Section Chiefs during the selection process.
+Applicants, references, and/or others within the applicant's agency may be contacted by OSFM staff, incident commanders, and/or IMT section chiefs during the selection process.
 Applicants should be expected to be interviewed.

 Team members are expected to be available to respond during their team's on-call rotations and remain at an incident for up to 14 days.
 Team members should be prepared to be logistically self-sufficient for 72 hours.

-It is the expectation of OSFM and the Incident Commanders that all team members provide the highest level of customer service to all involved with or impacted by an incident.
-Team members represent both their home agency and the State of Oregon, and are expected to act professionally at all times.
+It is the expectation of the OSFM and incident commanders that all team members provide the highest level of customer service to all involved with or impacted by an incident.
+Team members represent both their home agency and the State of Oregon and are expected to be professional at all times.